Shear Viscosity of hadronic matter at finite temperature and magnetic field: Linear Sigma Model

 \subsection{Thermodynamics}

 The temperature dependence of the effective masses of pions and the condensate $v$ is rigorously discussed in Refs.~\cite{Kadam:2015fza,Ayala:2002qy,Ayala:2000px}.
-At low temperature, there is a significant difference between meson masses, i.e., chiral symmetry is broken, and symmetry is restored at around $245$ MeV.
+There is a significant difference between meson masses at low temperature, i.e., chiral symmetry is broken, and symmetry is restored at around $245$ MeV.
 We are also considering only temperature dependence on effective masses in our case.